Updated on: 3/12/2019

 It appears these criminals were spending the clients’ money on their luxurious lifestyle, so it’s unlikely that the clients will be able to simply ask for their money back.
 Fortunately, these victims do have a couple of different legal options when it comes to attempting to recover their losses.

-According to Boddy’s lawyer directory profile on the Washington State Bar Association’s (WSBA) website, it can be determined that he in fact carried liability insurance for his practice.
-This is significant.
-Those who were victimized by this attorney could potentially bring a legal malpractice claim against him to recoup their losses.
+According to Boddy’s lawyer directory profile on the Washington State Bar Association’s (WSBA) website, it can be determined that he in fact carried liability insurance for his personal injury law practice.
+This is a significant development, as those who were victimized by this attorney could potentially bring a legal malpractice claim against him to recoup their losses.

 This unfortunate situation also demonstrates the importance for special programs such as the Lawyers’ Fund for Client Protection, which “was established for the purpose of relieving or mitigating a pecuniary loss sustained by any client.”
 According to the WSBA, this fund is meant to cover losses “due to the dishonesty of, or failure to account for money or property entrusted to, any member of the WSBA in connection with the member’s practice of law or while acting as a fiduciary in a matter related to the member’s practice of law.”